Jean Baptiste Colbert, Marquis of Seignelay

 Jean-Baptiste Antoine Colbert, Marquis of Seignelay (/fr/; 1 November 1651 – 3 November 1690) was a French politician.
 He was the eldest son of Jean-Baptiste Colbert, nephew of Charles Colbert de Croissy and cousin of Jean-Baptiste Colbert de Torcy.

 Life

-Seignelay married twice; firstly to Marie Marguerite d'Alegre, who died in 1678.
-Secondly he married Catherine de Goyon (1662-1699).
+Seignelay married twice; firstly to Marie Marguerite d'Alegre, who died in 1678, and then to Catherine de Goyon (1662-1699).
 Catherine was a daughter of Henri Goyon and Marie Françoise Le Tellier, herself a sister of François Michel Le Tellier de Louvois.
 Their four children included: